Stimulus (physiology): Equilibrium

-Semi circular ducts, which are connected directly to the cochlea, can interpret and convey to the brain information about equilibrium by a similar method as the one used for hearing.
+Semicircular ducts, which are connected directly to the cochlea, can interpret and communicate to the brain information about equilibrium by a similar method as the one used for hearing.
 Hair cells in these parts of the ear protrude kinocilia and stereocilia into a gelatinous material that lines the ducts of this canal.
-In parts of these semi circular canals, specifically the maculae, calcium carbonate crystals known as statoconia rest on the surface of this gelatinous material.
-When tilting the head or when the body undergoes linear acceleration, these crystals move disturbing the cilia of the hair cells and, consequently, affecting the release of neurotransmitter to be taken up by surrounding sensory nerves.
-In other areas of the semi circular canal, specifically the ampulla, a structure known as the cupula—analogous to the gelatinous material in the maculae—distorts hair cells in a similar fashion when the fluid medium that surrounds it causes the cupula itself to move.
+In parts of these semicircular canals, specifically the maculae, calcium carbonate crystals known as statoconia rest on the surface of this gelatinous material.
+When tilting the head or when the body undergoes linear acceleration, these crystals move disturbing the cilia of the hair cells and, consequently, affecting the release of neurotransmitters to be taken up by surrounding sensory nerves.
+In other areas of the semicircular canal, specifically the ampulla, a structure known as the cupula—analogous to the gelatinous material in the maculae—similarly distorts hair cells when the fluid medium that surrounds it causes the cupula itself to move.
 The ampulla communicates to the brain information about the head's horizontal rotation.
 Neurons of the adjacent vestibular ganglia monitor the hair cells in these ducts.
 These sensory fibers form the vestibular branch of the cranial nerve VIII.